 1. Apply for Admission Online

-Prior to taking the COMPASS assessment, apply for admission to Green River Community College.
+Prior to taking the COMPASS assessment, apply for admission to Green River College.
 It is ideal to apply at least a few days prior to taking the COMPASS in order to allow time for application processing.

 2. Take the COMPASS Assessment